inaimathi/langnostic/drafts/more-on-clj.md

   (some-interesting-transformation it))
 ```

-The only finer point here is the use of the intermediate variable `tmp`, because we don't want to evaluate either `name` or `test` more than once.
+The only finer point here is the use of the intermediate variable `tmp`, because we don't want to evaluate any of the inputs more than once.

 ### Arrow macros
 _Implementation Complexity: Simple_

 The basic arrow macros are `->` and `->>`.
-There's a few more that you can see over at the [`arrow-macros` project](https://github.com/hipeta/arrow-macros/blob/master/arrow-macros.lisp), but I'm interested, as usual, in keeping this library minimal.
-So for the moment, I'm only implementing the two above.
+There's a bunch more that you can see over at the [`arrow-macros` project](https://github.com/hipeta/arrow-macros/blob/master/arrow-macros.lisp), but I'm going to stick to those two for now.
 The only non-trivial part of this is compensating for `lambda` expressions and `#'` symbols.

 That is, it's not enough to